izaakwhite/spotify-api-demo-program/client/README.md

+# Spotify Clone Client Render

+This is all the code for the client render side of the project see below on how to build for self.
+Made via tutorial from Web Dev Simplified all credits to him.
+Please make sure to hide you client secret and `npm i` the correct modules

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).